alpengeist/gpt-companion/README.md

 The Companion can stay on top of all windows, also configurable.
 See the configuration section below.

+## OpenAI Chat Models
+The companion can use the chat models, however not in a chat-like fashion.
+The OpenAI API has a specific endpoint for chat models, which works different to the other models.
+The companion keeps no history of the Q&A with the model, which would be required to make it "chatty".

+The chat models must be listed separately in a profile config.
+See __profile-default.toml__ how to do it.

 ## Prerequisites
 Python 3.11